Crucial infrastructure for the work of the HIV Center is provided by five Cores:

 The Development Core effects internal peer review and quality assurance through weekly Cross-Core Meetings, support development of high-impact multi-disciplinary research through funds for pilot studies, and foster capacity-building activities for Early Stage Investigators.
 It is led by Theo Sandfort, PhD, and co-directed by Patrick Wilson, PhD

-The Biobehavioral Core provides expertise through a syndemics lens to bring biomedical researchers and providers together with behavioral and social science investigators to ensure that biomedical technologies are acceptable and accessible and, conversely, that behavioral and social science research addresses and incorporates key biomedical developments.
-The Bio-Behavioral Core will be directed by current ISC Director and social scientist, Laurie Bauman, PhD, and will bring in a new medical scientist partner, Michael Yin, MD.
+The Bio-behavioral Core provides expertise through a syndemics lens to bring biomedical researchers and providers together with behavioral and social science investigators to ensure that biomedical technologies are acceptable and accessible and, conversely, that behavioral and social science research addresses and incorporates key biomedical developments.
+The Bio-Behavioral Core is directed by social scientist, Laurie Bauman, PhD, and Michael Yin, MD.

-The Statistics, Assessment and Data Management (StAD) Core will provide expertise in cutting-edge statistical analysis; use of qualitative, quantitative, mixed-method, and digital strategies for observational, intervention, and implementation science research; and rigorous data collection, management, and harmonization.
+The Statistics, Assessment and Data Management (StAD) Core provides expertise in cutting-edge statistical analysis; use of qualitative, quantitative, mixed-method, and digital strategies for observational, intervention, and implementation science research; and rigorous data collection, management, and harmonization.
 It is under the leadership of Martina Pavlicova, PhD, and Susan Tross, PhD.